What are the health policy gaps for people with disability?

 The social determinants of health are factors outside of the health system which impact on a person’s health.
 We know that where people work, live and interact is critical to their health.
 We also know that jobs, education, housing and transport have a greater impact on our health than our access to healthcare.
 When these issues are not addressed for a particular population group, they can result in people experiencing health inequities.

 People with disability have poorer health than the rest of the population, even when their health outcomes are unrelated to their impairment.
-At this stage, there is little research on what is driving these poorer health outcomes for people with disability, and what health inequities are being experienced as a result.
+At this stage, there is little research on what is driving these poorer health outcomes and what health inequities are being experienced as a result.

-To gain new knowledge on the social determinants of health for working-age Australians with disability, we started a ‘Policy Lab’ with 30 members involved in disability and health policy.
-They work in government and disability organisations, some in disability employment, transport and education.
-They represent the areas outside of the health system, that impact on people’s health.
-We interview our Policy Members twice a year to hear about issues and to find practical solutions to reduce health inequities for people with disabilities in Australia.
+To gain new knowledge on the social determinants of health for working-age Australians with disability, we started a ‘Policy Lab’ with 30 members involved in disability and health policy across government and disability organisations, some in disability employment, transport and education.
+We interview our Policy Members twice a year to hear about issues and to find practical solutions to reduce health inequities for Australians with disabilities.

-The first Policy Lab interviews were conducted in 2017.
-We have published the findings in a full report (see below).
+The first Policy Lab interviews were conducted in 2017 and we published the findings in a full report (see below).
 Policy Lab Members identified a range of issues that contribute to the poorer health of people with disability, with the key factors outlined as:

 - Income and employment

 - Social exclusion

-All these factors are interconnected, which affect and impact others.
-A number of policy gaps were also identified as:
+All these are interconnected which affect and impact others.
+A number of other issues were identified as:

 - A lack of employment opportunities for people with disability and the jobs which are available are often poorly paid